Ultimate BBQ Pork Rub Recipe

 The best pork rub in a mason jar.

-This spice blend is great on pork roasts or any piece of meat you plan to smoke low and slow.
-We don’t use this on beef because of the sugar.
+This pork spice blend is great on pork roasts or any piece of meat you plan to smoke low and slow.
+We don’t use this on beef because of the sugar and prefer a beef seasoning with savory and salty elements.

 Tried this recipe?
 Give us a star rating and we would love to see!
 Mention @vindulge or use the hashtag #vindulge on all the social media handles.
 And consider subscribing to our newsletter where we drop all our favorite ideas and inspirations every week.